-- Camera Control Pro 2 (available for purchase): Control the camera remotely from a computer and save photographs directly to the computer hard disk. - ViewNX-i: More than a tool for viewing and editing photos and movies shot with Nikon digital cameras, ViewNX-i can be used in combination with other Nikon imaging applications to help you get the most from your pictures.
-It also offers smooth access to online services. - Capture NX-D: Fine-tune photos shot in Nikon's unique NEF/NRW (RAW) formats or convert them to JPEG or TIFF (NEF/RAW processing).
-Capture NX-D can be used not only with NEF/NRW (RAW) pictures but also with JPEG and TIFF photos shot with Nikon digital cameras for such tasks as editing tone curves and enhancing brightness and contrast. - Wireless Transmitter Utility: The Wireless Transmitter Utility is required if the camera is to be connected to a network.
-Pair the camera with the computer and download pictures via Wi-Fi. - Nikon computer software is available from the Nikon Download Center.
-Check the version and system requirements and be sure to download the latest version. - https://downloadcenter.nikonimglib.com/ - Existing users should be sure to download the latest version, as earlier versions may not support the camera.
+Computer • Camera Control Pro 2 (available for purchase): Control the camera software remotely from a computer and save photographs directly to the computer hard disk.
+NX Tether: Use for tethered photography when the camera is connected to a computer.
+Exposure, white balance, and other camera settings can be adjusted remotely using controls in the computer display. • NX Studio: View and edit photos and videos shot with Nikon digital cameras.
+NX Studio can be used to fine- tune files in Nikon's unique NEF/NRW (RAW) format and convert them to JPEG or TIFF (NEF/RAW processing).
+It supports not only NEF/NRW (RAW) pictures but also JPEG and TIFF photos shot with Nikon digital cameras for such tasks as editing tone curves and enhancing brightness and contrast.
+Existing users should be sure to download the latest version, as earlier versions may be unable to download pictures from the camera or open NEF (RAW) pictures. • Wireless Transmitter Utility: The Wireless Transmitter Utility is required if the camera is to be connected to a network.
+Pair the camera with the computer and download pictures via Wi-Fi.
+Nikon computer software is available from the Nikon Download Center.
+Check the version and system requirements and be sure to download the latest version. https://downloadcenter.nikonimglib.com/ Smartphone SnapBridge: Download photos and movies from the (tablet) apps camera to your smart device via a wireless connection. • The SnapBridge app is available from the Apple App Store ® and on Google Play TM .
+Visit our website for the latest information on the SnapBridge app.
+1